top of page

 Feb 114 min read

-Do You Need a Fractional General Counsel?
+Do You Need a Business Lawyer?
 Five Signs It Is Time for Outside Legal Help

 Most businesses do not make a clean decision to hire legal support.
 Instead, legal responsibility slowly spreads across leadership.
 Contracts are reviewed between meetings, policy questions are answered on the fly, and outside lawyers are brought in reactively when something already feels urgent.
 For a time, that approach works well enough, especially when the business is smaller and less complex.